Internet of Things (IoT) Testing

 - Smart devices aimed at the automotive and transport sector

-Nettitude recommend an Internet of Things security test is performed for any device that will be connected to a network under normal use.
+LRQA Nettitude recommends an Internet of Things (IoT) security test is performed for any device that will be connected to a network under normal use.
 From cameras to toothbrushes, connected devices are actively being targeted by threat actors aiming to:

 - Build botnets